rbomercado/Code-Journal/README.md

 # code-journal

-An HTML, CSS, and JavaScript journal app.
+A dynamic HTML, CSS, and JavaScript journal application for coders who want to capture their notes.